eXept Software AG Logo

 for evaluation; the number of arguments passed when evaluating must match

-raised.
 Blocks without args need a ''value'' message for evaluation.

 A return (via ^-statement) out of a block will force a return from the

-of long-jumps and control structures possible.
+and makes control structures and loops possible.

-(If the method is not alive (i.e. has already returned), a return out of the
+If the method is not alive (i.e. has already returned), a return out of the

-block will trigger an error)
+block will trigger an error.

 Long-jump is done by defining a catchBlock as ''[^ self]''